StarpTech/profiling-nodejs/README.md

 - [nanobench](https://github.com/mafintosh/nanobench) - Simple benchmarking tool with TAP-like output that is easy to parse
 - [fastbench](https://github.com/mcollina/fastbench) - The simplest benchmark you can run on node
 - [branch-comparer](https://github.com/starptech/branch-comparer) - Checkout multiple git branches, execute scripts and log the results
+- [ndb](https://github.com/GoogleChromeLabs/ndb) - ndb is an improved debugging experience for Node.js, enabled by Chrome DevTools

 ### Related lists